jeffreyc86/alteri/README.md

 ### Logging Out

 When a user is complete with their session, they're able to log out.
-Once logged out, they're brough back to the home page.
+Once logged out, they're brought back to the home page.

 <img src="./assets/logout.gif" alt="log out" width="800"/>